My Life Story

-My Life Story are an English pop group formed in London, England, in 1984.
+My Life Story are an English pop group formed in Camden Town, Greater London in 1993.
+The group's current line-up consists Jake Shillingford (lead vocals), Nick Evans (guitar), Jack Hosgood (bass), Chris Hardwick (drums) and Aimee Smith (keys).
 The group's success peaked in the mid to late 1990s as part of the Britpop era.
-Fronted by singer/songwriter Jake Shillingford, the group inherited their name from an earlier group in which Shillingford had appeared.
-A cross between a pop group and a chamber orchestra, the band's sound was heavily oriented toward orchestral instruments.
+Fronted by Shillingford, the group inherited their name from an earlier group in which he had appeared in.
+A cross between pop and chamber orchestra, the band's sound was heavily oriented toward orchestral instruments.

-My Life Story's fourth studio album World Citizen was released in September 2019.
+The group has scored eight Top 40 singles on the UK Singles Chart and one top 40 album on the UK Albums Chart.
+Their most recent album, Loving You is Killing Me, was released in February 2024.

-In 2020 Shillingford and co-writer Nick Evans were signed to Mute Song in a worldwide publishing deal which included rights to World Citizen as well as much of the band's back catalogue from the Britpop era, formerly held by Universal Music Publishing.
+In 2020, Shillingford and Evans were signed to Mute Song in a worldwide publishing deal which included rights to their fourth studio album, World Citizen, as well as much of the band's back catalogue from the Britpop era, formerly held by Universal Music Publishing.

 History

+Shillingford started out in Southend-on-Sea in Essex at South Essex College, after his father had been an integral part of the 1950s pop art movement.
+He rebelled and quit without any art qualifications to pursue music as a career.
+My Life Story's prototype released an EP with 500 copies pressed and on 7 single of three tracks in 1986, titled Home Sweet Zoo EP and "Home Sweet Zoo".
+It was sold at gigs and the group disbanded soon after.

+In March 1987, Shillingford moved to London where he and a friend opened up The Panic Station at Dingwalls in Camden Lock.
+While working here, he returned to the idea of My Life Story.
+He would also often dress in women's clothes and perform bizarre conceptual pieces before headliners came on, with the help of Aaron Cahill who later worked with arranging the band's songs.

-At the time of their debut single, "Girl A, Girl B, Boy C" (1993) produced by Giles Martin, son of George, the group had a regular line-up of twelve members.
+At the time of their 1993 second single, "Girl A, Girl B, Boy C" which was produced by Giles Martin, son of George Martin and was given Single of the Week by NME and Melody Maker, the group had a regular line-up of twelve members.
+Around this time, they were supported by Oasis.
 Though the membership fluctuated continually, it rarely dipped into single figures until 1999, when their third album credited just four regular members, though most of the former line-up were still used as session musicians.
-Their orchestral sound led them to be compared to groups such as Tindersticks and especially The Divine Comedy.
+Their orchestral sound led them to be compared to groups such as Tindersticks and especially the Divine Comedy.
 Their debut album, Mornington Crescent was released on 10 January 1995.
 My Life Story enjoyed the most success at the time of their second album The Golden Mile, which was released on 10 March 1997.
 It spawned five singles that entered the lower half of the UK Top 40, but the group finally disbanded after a series of farewell concerts in December 2000.